-After reading the article, we hope that you can tell the definition and types of aluminum alloys used in CNC machining.
+After going through this article, undoubtedly, you will know a little about the different types of aluminum alloys used in CNC machining.
 This is a great leap forward.
-However, if you’re not sure about what kind of aluminum alloy suits your parts or prototypes — or if you think your part should be machined from an alloy not on the list — you can request an instant quote and get in touch with us.
+However, if you’re unsure about the kind of aluminum alloy that suits your parts or prototypes — or if you need to machine your part from an alloy that is not on the list — you can request an instant quote and get in touch with us.

 To get an instant quote from us with the aluminum alloys listed in our supported material list, select the alloy from the drop-down list of materials.
 You can also choose one of many non-aluminum materials instead.
 With this information, we can help you decide on the best material for the job.
 Therefore, we will ensure that your parts are exactly as you want them.
 Upload your CAD files and have a try today!